 11. Place the burgers on the grill and allow them to cook for about 3-4 minutes on each side.
 Do not over cook the burgers—you still want a little pinkness in the center—aim for medium doneness.

-12. Pull the burgers from the grill and immediately serve with a generous dollop of fresh Lemon-Basil Aioli (the aioli recipe is at the end of this recipe: http://www.gabriellemyers.com/gluten-and-dairy-free-recipe-blog/-cornmeal-crusted-black-bean-zucchini-cakes-with-lemon-basil-aioli), Romesco sauce (see the second picture—recipe to follow), or Parsley and Olive Sauce (http://www.gabriellemyers.com/parsley-and-olive-sauce.html).
+12. Pull the burgers from the grill and immediately serve with a generous dollop of fresh Lemon-Basil Aioli (the aioli recipe is at the end of this recipe: http://www.gabriellemyers.com/gluten-and-dairy-free-recipe-blog/-cornmeal-crusted-black-bean-zucchini-cakes-with-lemon-basil-aioli), Romesco sauce (see the second picture—recipe to come in summer 2020!), or Parsley and Olive Sauce (http://www.gabriellemyers.com/parsley-and-olive-sauce.html).

 Kerns, Michelle.
 "The Health Benefits of Alaskan Salmon."
 SF Gate n.d.: 1.
 Web.
 5 Jan.
 2016.